lrcouto/libasm/README.md

 February 28th 2021 - Finished writing all the six functions.
 Still need to write tests for ft_strdup and figure out how to set up tests for error conditions.
 Spent all night trying to figure out a weird behavior on ft_read and now that I solved the mystery I can go to bed.

+March 1st 2021 - Finished writing all the test functions and, unless I decide to be incredibly pedantic, I'm done with this project.

 ---
 </details>